 The procedure for creating avatar profile is illustrated in figure 7.5.3.1-1.
 The configuration management server exposes the API for the consumer to create the avatar profile(s).
 The application specific avatar profile(s) may be created based on user’s request via configuration management client or based on request from the VAL server.

 The application specific avatar profile(s) may be create for a single user or it can be used by multiple users.
 For application specific avatar profile(s) which can be used by multiple users, the users can use the avatar at a same time simultaneously or one at a time depending on the application requirement.
-The configuration management server stores the avatar and its related properties and configuration.Pre-conditions:
+The configuration management server stores the avatar and its related properties and configuration.

+In this study, User identity, Digital identity (of a user) and digital identifier (of a digital asset) are different terms per metaverse service provider.

+a) User’s identity identifies user.

+b) Digital identifier (of the digital asset) uniquely identifies the digital asset of the user.
+Each digital asset will have a digital identifier to uniquely identify the asset.
+For example, an Avatar is one of the digital assets associated with the user.
+So, digital asset identifier is the Avatar ID for an Avatar.

+- In some case, an asset can be only associated with a user (e.g. passport of a user) as a digital identity and such asset will have digital asset identifier.

+Pre-conditions:

 - The VAL UE has the secure access to the configuration management server.